UdeS-GRO/S4H2019-BARUS/README.md

 More information on the OpenCR board: http://emanual.robotis.com/docs/en/parts/controller/opencr10/#examples

-Content of the directory "Barus Code":
+Content of the project:

 * Barus_Open_Code:

    This code is for the OpenCR board.

-   It is divided in 4 parts. firstly, there is the "Function.h" file which contains our class for serial communication. then, the "motor.h" file is a class to control the Dynamixel motors.
-Also, ".cpp" file contains the function definitions and the ".ino" file contains the main code of the OpenCR board.
+   function.h: Contains our class for serial communication;

+   motor.h: contains a class to control the Dynamixel motors;

+   ".cpp" file: contains the function definitions;

+   ".ino" file: contains the main code of the OpenCR board.

 * Barus_Rpi_Code: